kjolley/BIGSdb_documentation/rest.rst

 Developer sign up to get a consumer key
 =======================================
 Application developers should apply to the site administrator of the site running BIGSdb.
 The administrator can
 :ref:`generate a key and secret<create_client_credentials>` using a script -
 both of these will need to be used by the application to sign requests.
+Note that end users can also now request a personal key/secret directly from the user profile page if this is enabled on the site and site-wide accounts are in use, e.g. https://pubmlst.org/bigsdb for PubMLST.org.

 The client id is usually a 24 character alphanumeric string.
 The secret is usually a 42 character alphanumeric (including punctuation) string, e.g.